Rome.us

 Where to Eat

-Of course, there are many nice restaurants where to eat in this famous area of Rome.
+Of course, there are many excellent restaurants where to eat in this famous area of Rome.

 Trattoria Gran Sasso

-Trattoria Gran Sasso is small family-type restaurant, which offers a variety of good options.
+Trattoria Gran Sasso is a small family-type restaurant offering various good options.
 Authentic atmosphere, fresh food, all nicely cooked and served.

 • Address: Via di Ripetta 32